ShenDC/pytorch2caffe_test/ReadMe.md

+# pytorch Network structure analysis
+I will try to build a python project that converts pytorch to caffe

-# Test
+# requirements
-used to exercise my skills of using github and git to do my job
+python：3.7.4
+pytorch：1.5.0
+numpy：1.18.1